Citizens Radio Network (CRN) Proposal

 Channel 1 (462.5625 MHz) with no privacy tone is designated as the emergency channel.
 There are already many efforts being made by others to make this a de-facto emergency channel.
 Channel 11 (467.6375 MHz) with privacy tone 01 (PL = 67Hz) should be designated as the information channel.
 Channel 14 (467.7125 MHz) with privacy tone 01 (PL = 67Hz) is designated as the overflow channel.
 It is important that some coordination of services occur.

 CRN participants should make an effort to monitor both radio services whenever possible.
 In all cases, CRN operators must operate professionally and courteously.
-Use of properly operating radio equipment is necessary.
+The use of properly operating radio equipment is necessary.
 Overpowered, over-modulated CB equipment and noise toys could actually cause a CRN to fail and render it useless due to splatter and bleed-over.
 Profanity or improper language is absolutely discouraged.

 Even use of CB lingo is discouraged as it may cause confusion to an inexperienced operator.
 Here are some examples of what a CRN can do for a community.
 This is just a small slice of the potential citizen radio network.

 Problem: Streets and highways flooded, houses in danger of flood damage CRN can be implemented to help with traffic diversion keeping traffic moving through the area.
 Mobile operators can help broadcast alternative routes around flood-impacted areas.

 Shelter and evacuation broadcasts can be handled on channel 11 since it is the standard informational channel.
 Shelters can also participate if the equipment is installed at those locations.
 Evacuated citizens could help operate the equipment at the shelter and offer them a purpose during the crisis.